Social bond issuance surges to record in Q2

 Social bond volumes exploded in Q2 and were more than triple the previous quarterly high of US$10.9bn, recorded in the first quarter this year.

-Issuance was consistently strong from April to June and at least US$10.5bn issued in each of the three months, the Moody's report said.

-European issuers and financial institutions led the surge, and French unemployment agency Unedic issued two record social bonds of €4bn each in the quarter.
+European issuers and financial institutions led the surge, and French unemployment agency Unedic issued two record social bond offerings of €4bn each in the quarter.

-Sustainability bond volumes also surged, and the US$19.1bn in the second quarter was up 64% from Q1 and eclipsed the previous record of US$17.1bn in Q2 2019, the report said.
+Sustainability bond volumes also surged, and the US$19.1bn in Q2 was up 64% from Q1 and eclipsed the previous record of US$17.1bn in Q2 2019, the report said.
 Supranational issuers led, including the largest deal of US$4.25bn from the Inter-American Development Bank.

 Moody's said global sustainable bond issuance, which also includes green bonds, totalled US$99.9bn in Q2, a quarterly record and up 65% from the first quarter.

-Green bond volumes rebounded to US$47.8bn in Q2, up 26% from Q1 but well below the levels seen in 2019 when issuance averaged US$65.5bn a quarter, the report said.
+Green bond volumes rebounded to US$47.8bn in Q2, up 26% from Q1, but well below the levels seen throughout 2019 when issuance averaged US$65.5bn a quarter, the report said.

-Sustainable bonds accounted for 4% of global debt issuance in Q2, up from 2.8% in Q1, but down from more than 5% of overall issuance in the fourth quarter of 2019 and in Q2 2019.

 Kuchtyak said new and updated best practice documents should support growth and standardisation of the sustainable finance markets, including the publication of sustainability-linked bond principles and the 2020 update of social bond principles, and China's green bond guidelines update.